 3. Maine Wildlife Park

-The Maine Wildlife Park reopens April 14th and is just 20 minutes from the Inn.
+The Maine Wildlife Park reopens mid-April and is just 20 minutes from the Inn.
 Moose sightings guaranteed!

 Taste your way around western Maine with a self-guided tour of the local craft brew scene on the Western Maine Beer Trail.
 Cheers!

 There are many antique shops around us, including The Willows, Maine’s largest flea market!
 You might want to leave extra space in your suitcase, or just buy a new (old) one.

 6. Waterfall Tours

 Now that the snow is melting, it’s a great time to go chase some waterfalls!
-See our guides to favorite waterfall hikes and ask us for recommendations when you get here.
+See our guides to favorite Maine waterfalls and ask us for recommendations when you get here.

 7. Oxford Casino